Constipation, dyssynergia, and your pelvic floor muscles:

 What are normal BM habits?

 If you have constipation and haven’t seen your doctor yet, now is a good time.
 There are different treatments for constipation depending on the cause.
 Your provider can work with you to rule out any underlying medical conditions that can cause constipation and get you started on necessary dietary changes and/or supplements.
 One test your medical doctor might suggest is anorectal manometry.
-During this test you will have a small balloon inserted into your rectum and are asked to push it out as if you are having a bowel movement.
+During this test, you will have a small balloon inserted into your rectum and are asked to push it out as if you are having a bowel movement.
 Measurements of your pelvic floor muscle activity will be recorded and compared to normal values.
 With constipation, a diagnosis of pelvic floor dyssynergia is commonly found during anorectal manometry.

 Role of physical therapy: neuromuscular retraining

 If you are diagnosed with pelvic floor dyssynergia physical therapy can help.
 Pelvic floor dyssynergia means that your pelvic muscles are contracting and closing the rectum rather than relaxing and opening the sphincter when you attempt to have a bowel movement.
 Pelvic floor muscle tightening results in increased straining and may even be painful.
-At Carolina Pelvic Health Center, specially trained, pelvic floor physical therapists, can teach you how to properly relax your muscles and treat muscle spasm associated with poor straining technique.
+At Carolina Pelvic Health Center, specially trained, pelvic floor physical therapists, can teach you how to properly relax your muscles and treat muscle spasms associated with poor straining technique.
 Biofeedback has been shown to be effective and is like a video game for your pelvic muscles.
 A small sensor is placed in the rectum and is connected to a computer to allow you and your therapist to ‘see’ what your muscles do when you contract and relax them.
 Rectal balloon retraining may also be helpful to teach the pelvic floor muscles how to relax and eliminate stool that is similar in size and shape of real stool.
 A small balloon is inserted into the rectum and inflated to the size of “normal” stool to simulate the sensation of evacuation of stool as you learn how to relax and expand your pelvic floor muscles.
 It is comfortable and helpful for some patients.

 Tips for easier BM’s